Video Advertising assessment study guide

 Here are a few things to keep in mind:

-- A CPM campaign has to be booked at least six business days in advance, and creative assets need to be delivered for implementation at least four business days before the campaign start date.
+- A CPM campaign has to be booked and creative assets need to be delivered for implementation at least 3 business days before the campaign start date.

-- A CPD campaign has to be booked a couple weeks in advance, and creative assets need to be delivered nine business days in advance.
+- A CPD campaign has to be booked 3 weeks in advance, and creative assets need to be delivered 3 business days in advance.

-- Standard in-stream: This is a non-skippable format that plays before a video.
+- Standard in-stream: This is a non-skippable format that plays before, during, or after a video.
 It's ideal if you want to communicate a simple, powerful message and get visibility.
 It forces the impression and won't accrue views on the video.
-Standard in-stream ads can be a maximum of 15 or 30 seconds.
-Those that are a maximum of 30 seconds can run only on long-form videos (10 minutes or longer).
+Standard in-stream ads can be a maximum of 15 or 20 seconds.
+Those that are a maximum of 20 seconds can run only on long-form videos (10 minutes or longer).
+Learn more about Video Ads.

 - In-stream Select: This skippable ad appears when someone starts a video (pre-roll).
 It can be up to 60 seconds long, and it's skippable after 5 seconds.
 This format increments the view count on the YouTube video ad.
 Whether or not the ad is skipped, the advertiser pays on a CPM basis.
 Learn more about in-stream video ads.

-- Desktop universal video Masthead: This is a 780 x 195 that runs on the YouTube homepage.
+- Masthead CPD on desktop: This is an ad that runs on the YouTube homepage.
 It includes a video on one side and an information panel or a flash/image panel on the other.
 The flash/image panel can optionally expand/close when someone clicks on/closes it.
 Learn more about desktop universal video Mastheads.

-- Mobile video Masthead: This unit appears on the homepage of all YouTube mobile and tablet properties, including the Android native mobile app, the iOS app, and m.youtube.com for smartphones and tablets.
+- Masthead CPD on mobile: This unit appears on the homepage of all YouTube mobile and tablet properties, including the Android native mobile app, the iOS app, and m.youtube.com for smartphones and tablets.
 It features a video thumbnail, channel icon, and customizable headline and description.
 Learn more about mobile video Mastheads.

 Here are the content and audience targeting options for reservation ads that you can buy on a CPM basis: